spotify/dh-virtualenv/doc/usage.rst

    default will be whatever ``pip`` uses as default (usually ``http://pypi.python.org/simple``).

+.. cmdoption:: --extra-pip-args <PIP ARG>

+   Extra parameters to pass to the pip executable.
+This is useful if you need to change the behaviour of pip during the packaging process As an example passing in --extra-pip-args "--no-compile" to the override_dh_virtualenv section of the debian/rules file will disable the generation of pyc files.

 .. cmdoption:: --setuptools

    Use setuptools instead of distribute in the virtualenv